 Drones become more and more available to the general population.
 Some of the drones available are toys and only cost a few bucks, others are real aerial photography and videography platforms like the DJI drones.
 Unfortunately, there are a lot of stupid people out there, who ruin the fun and joy for everyone.
 It only takes one stupid guy to ruin it for the rest of the drone pilots.
 Common sense should tell you, that you shouldn’t fly near airports, well however there are again stupid people who do that.
 Also, you shouldn’t fly near or over military installations, no matter if there is an airport or not.
 I understand that the government wants to keep secrets, but they also should know that other nations have high-resolution satellites and can watch military bases for days.
 A drones battery lasts only minutes.

-Also U.S. National Parks are no fly zones, just because of a few incidents.
-Here we are again, a handful of people ruined it now for everyone….
+U.S. National Parks are no-fly zones, just because of a few incidents.
+Here we are again, a handful of people ruined it now for everyone…

 Most people don’t even know that they can’t fly in National Parks.
-Park authorities seem to be very forgiving, if they catch you the first time and the pilot didn’t know.
-If you do it repeatedly or it was a major incidents, you can face fines up to $5,000 USD.
+Park authorities seem to be very forgiving if they catch you the first time and the pilot didn’t know.
+If you do it repeatedly or it was a major incident, you can face fines up to $5,000 USD.